A bone scan looks for changes in your bones.

 You lie down on a couch and have to keep very still while you go through the scanner.
 The camera takes pictures of the bones in your whole body.

 Let your radiographer know beforehand if you think this will be a problem for you.
 Tell them if you start to feel closed in or claustrophobic.
 They can help to reassure you.

 The scan can take between 30 minutes to an hour.

 You should be able to go home soon after the scan.
 You need to drink plenty for the rest of the day to help flush the radioactive tracer out of your body.
 Your body gets rid of it through the urine, usually within 24 hours.

 A very small amount of radioactive tracer is left in your body for a short time after your scan.
 So for the rest of the day keep any time you spend within arm's length of pregnant women, babies or young children as short as possible.

 Air travel after a bone scan

 Airports have sensitive radiation monitors which might pick up the trace of radiation after your test.
-So, if you travel by plane within a few days of your scan, take your appointment letter with you.
-Then you can show the airport staff that the radioactivity is due to a scan.
+As a precaution take your appointment letter with you if you're travelling within a week of your scan.
+Then you can show the staff that the radioactivity is due to a scan.

 Getting your results